simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

         `📜 scene.editorproject
 ```

-## 1. Scaffold a web project
+## 1. Scaffold and provision a web project

-Now we want to establish the other half of our project, the part that will run in the context fo a web application.
+Now we want to establish the other half of our project, the part that will run in the context of a web application.

+#### Scaffold basic project

 Make a folder at the root of the project called `web-project` this is where all this work will go.